jccrosby/smart-ai-adoption/slides.md

 - A clear decision.

 <!--
+- Now that you're done with the experiment, it's time to assess.
-- Step Number 3 - Assess is where you will
+- Step Number 3 - is where you get to
   - take a step back and
-  - evaluate the results and outcomes and make your informed decisions.
+  - evaluate the results and outcomes and make some decisions.

-When assessing your results you're:
+When assessing the results you're:

-1. Looking at the results relative the goals
+1. Looking at those results relative your goals
-2. Analyzing benefits vs. costs (ROI)
+2. Your analyzing benefits vs. costs (ROI)
 3. Assessing the impact on the things that matter - workflow, quality, productivity, satisfaction, etc.
-4. Identifying challenges and risks
+4. Validating the output
-5. Reviewing ethical and security concerns
+5. Reviewing for ethical and security concerns
+6. Identifying challenges and risks that may have popped up
-6. Then finally based on all of that you're going to make a clear **Go/No-Go** decision
+7. Then finally based on all of that you're going to make a clear **Go/No-Go** decision

 All of this should lead to

 1. A better understanding of requirements and the results.
-2. Probably useful reports
+2. Some useful data and reports
-3. A clear decision on that experiment
+3. A clear decision of that experiment

 - It boils down to this - you're assessing if AI is adding value and if it is worth scaling or not.
 - Which then means you have a decision to make...